JeremySeq/Inhabitants/README.md

 **Requires Geckolib**

 A Minecraft mod that adds new fictional fauna.
-So far, 10 new mobs are planned, each with unique behaviors and interactions.
+So far, 8 mobs are planned, each with unique behaviors and interactions.

 ## Credits
 - [@JeremySeq](https://jeremyseq.dev/): lead coder